 How should these small art organisations survive in these trying times?
-Rather than just waiting for the manna from private corporate sponsorship deals, I think it’s about time to take a look at the potential of crowdfunding to pool more resources for creative projects.
+Rather than just waiting for the manna from private corporate sponsorship deals, I think it's about time to take a look at the potential of crowdfunding to pool more resources for creative projects.
 Crowdfunding or rather crowd financing is a creative way of funding through social means.
 Why waste time going for those corporations whose main agenda is to cut back on arts funding when now you can get support from millions of small investors via the internet?
-Plus, it’s a real fun way to involve ordinary folks to your cause and also help them know more about art.
+Plus, it's a really fun way to involve ordinary folks in your cause and also help them know more about art.

-Time Magazine says the crowdfunding economy is expected to become a billion dollar business machine in the coming years.
+Time Magazine says the crowdfunding economy is expected to become a billion-dollar business machine in the coming years.
 Here are several crowdfunding sites to start your campaign:

-From films, games, music, art, Kickstarter has already funded more than 35,000 projects – $450 million of which had been raised by 3 million people.
-It also has an all or nothing philosophy – meaning to say, if a project doesn’t reach its funding target, the investors will not be charged.
-That means investors will be protected in case the project gets shelved: This becomes an incentive for these investors so they wouldn’t be afraid to open their pockets to pledge.
-Every project also go through a strict screening and it needs to meet project guidelines which will be reviewed by a Kickstarter staff member.
+From films, games, music, and art, Kickstarter has already funded more than 35,000 projects – $450 million of which had been raised by 3 million people.
+It also has an all-or-nothing philosophy – meaning to say, if a project doesn't reach its funding target, the investors will not be charged.
+That means investors will be protected in case the project gets shelved: This becomes an incentive for these investors so they wouldn't be afraid to open their pockets to pledge.
+Every project also goes through a strict screening and it needs to meet project guidelines which will be reviewed by a Kickstarter staff member.
 This ensures that creative projects are properly curated and guarantees that they are all legal.
 To help you get the wheels going, here are some Kickstarter basics.

 Pleasefund.us focuses on creative projects so there's a real niche here for the arts.
 Users can support your pledge for as low as £1.
 So far it's a great platform for short filmmakers, youth dance groups and theatre companies – the list is enormous so it would also be a great way to browse, steal or improve on ideas.

 Sponsume has already funded more than 1000 projects since its inception in 2010.
-Unlike Kickstarter and Indiegogo, Sponsume uses a reward system to incentivize people to support their campaign creator’s projects.
-They basically sell these rewards via their own social networks and directing these potential customers-donors to their Sponsume page.
+Unlike Kickstarter and Indiegogo, Sponsume uses a reward system to incentivize people to support their campaign creator's projects.
+They basically sell these rewards via their own social networks and direct these potential customer-donors to their Sponsume page.
 Rewards can range from ticket offers, VIP tickets, dinner with your team or being an extra on a film project.